google/pts-bot/doc/pts-tests.md

 * **Item**: this is a logical expression based on specific entries from the associated ICS document, using the operators AND, OR, and NOT to determine Test Case applicability.
 The convention is ABRV TABLE/ROW, where ABRV is the abbreviated specification name.
-For example, “ABRV 1/2” refers to “Table 1/Row 2” in the corresponding ABRV ICS.
+For example, "ABRV 1/2" refers to "Table 1/Row 2" in the corresponding ABRV ICS.

 * **Feature**: a brief, informal description of the feature being tested.